Waiting for the Market to Fall Under Trump? It Should Happen This Year

 In a quarterly client newsletter, Smith said that investor psychology drives the creation and demise of market bubbles.
 But there is more.

 The first problem is that the current market expansion has run its course from a historical perspective.
-Smith noted the current economic expansion is about eight years long, while the average expansion has lasted 5.8 years, according to the non-partisan National Bureau of Economic Research (NBER.)
-This means the current expansion, based on the NBER average business cycle length, is 65% longer than the average expansion.
+Smith noted that the current economic expansion is about eight years long, while the average expansion has lasted 5.8 years, according to the nonpartisan National Bureau of Economic Research (NBER).
+Based on the NBER average business cycle length, this means the current expansion is 65% longer than the average expansion.

-Another problem is the Fed, Smith added.
+Smith added that another problem is the Fed.
 “The central bankers running the Fed today were all appointed under the Obama administration.
 In my mind, they are at odds with Trump and the Republicans in Congress.
-It seems that the Fed is thus determined to continue hiking rates and pursuing other contractionary monetary policy despite stalling inflation and economic growth data.
+It seems that the Fed is thus determined to continue hiking rates and pursuing other contractionary monetary policies despite stalling inflation and economic growth data.
 The possibility of tax cuts gives them the cover to do so.”

 It is not a fluke we get asset bubbles bursting in that same first year and that the bursting of these bubbles either coincides with, or very soon leads, to a recession.
 This has been the case with the prior four Democratic to Republican presidential regime changes, Eisenhower (1953), Nixon (1969), Reagan (1981), Bush (2001).

-So here is the end-result of this convergence in policies and the investment cycle.
-“In the first year of a new Republican president after a Democratic regime change, the Fed tends to be raising rates late in the business cycle.
-It is not a fluke that we get asset bubbles bursting in that same first year and that the bursting of these bubbles either coincides with or very soon leads to a recession.
+So here is the end result of this convergence in policies and the investment cycle.
+“In the first year of a new Republican president after a Democratic regime change, the Fed tends to raise rates late in the business cycle.
+It is not a fluke that we get asset bubbles bursting in that same first year, and the bursting of these bubbles either coincides with or very soon leads to a recession.

-“This has been the case with the prior four Democratic to Republican presidential regime changes, Eisenhower (1953), Nixon (1969), Reagan (1981), Bush (2001).
+“This has been the case with the prior four Democratic-Republican presidential regime changes: Eisenhower (1953), Nixon (1969), Reagan (1981), and Bush (2001).
 This is why investors need to consider past political, business, and Fed cycles in their forward-thinking analysis and apply it to today.
-This is why there is much downside risk to stock market between now and year end.”
+This is why the stock market has much downside risk between now and year-end.”

 While Smith addressed his comments to investment consultants for institutional investors, his advice is also valid for individuals.
 “By focusing on too short of a time horizon, consultants tend to be risk magnets and poor investment timers.
 They tend to continually position their clients one step behind the business cycle.
 I think most consultants are thus value detractors.
 The way that they have their clients positioned today, heavily long equities, risky credit, and emerging markets that are exposed to the China bubble; I believe consultants are creating a pension crisis that will feature prominently in the next recession.”